microsoft/tilecode/manual.md

 ![attributes](pics/attributes.png)

-Try changing the flags on the tiles/sprites and see how it affects game play (remember that this rule only applies for the left dpad button).
 The reset button on the upper right of the attribute menu clears all the flags.
 Note that any space in the *When* section that is empty has no flag set, as shown for the space to the right of the player sprite:

 ![attributes](pics/allOK.gif)